jxz12/EcoBuilder/README.md

 some final bosses
 research TUTORIAL!!!, make score constraint shiny

-fix help text on constraints
+fix superfocus small nodes
 do procrustes for SGD layouts
 remove 0s from first level
 send data while not connected
+make health bars colour in based on rise or fall

 # TESTS
 add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links, and in graveyard)